alfertev2014/rwrtw/README.md

-# lmnt
+# rwrtw

 Simplified MVVM library for browser's DOM.
+It contains tiny DOM helpers and building blocks for MVVM components.